-The firm's process for managing market risk includes the critical components of the risk management framework described in the "Risk Management - Overview and Structure of Risk Management" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the 2021 Form 10-K, as well as the following:
+The firm's process for managing market risk includes the critical components of the risk management framework described in the "Risk Management - Overview and Structure of Risk Management" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Quarterly Report on Form 10-Q, as well as the following:

-- Monitoring compliance with established market risk limits and reporting the firm's exposures; - Diversifying exposures; - Controlling position sizes; and - Evaluating mitigants, such as economic hedges in related securities or derivatives.
+- Monitoring compliance with established market risk limits and reporting the firm's exposures; - Diversifying exposures; - Controlling position sizes; and - Evaluating mitigants, such as economic hedges in related securities or derivatives

 The firm produces risk measures and monitors them against established market risk limits.
 These measures reflect an extensive range of scenarios and the results are aggregated at product, business and firmwide levels.
-See "Risk Management - Market Risk Management" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the 2021 Form 10-K for further information about the firm's market risk measures, and risk limits.
+See "Risk Management - Market Risk Management" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Quarterly Report on Form 10-Q for further information about the firm's market risk measures, and risk limits.